joshbooks/minimal-mistakes/_pages/about.md

 With that figured out I went to a real college to get a fancy degree so I could get fancy jobs.
 While I was there I actually learned some stuff too.
-Like how Operating Systems work, they're basically a accountants cum kindergarten teachers, they just maintain a bunch of tables and lists to keep track of what programs are using what physical resources (memory, CPU time, etc) so that it can keep programs from running into each other or doing mean things on the sly.
+Like how Operating Systems work, they're basically accountants cum kindergarten teachers.
+They just maintain a bunch of tables and lists to keep track of what programs are using what physical resources (memory, CPU time, etc) so that it can keep programs from running into each other or doing mean things on the sly.
-I learned about algorithms too, it turns out that over the years a lot of really smart guys have figured out good general ways to do some surprisingly hard things very efficiently and often very beautifully (don't believe me? look up a visualization of Dijkstra's algorithm sometime).
+I learned about algorithms too, it turns out that over the years a lot of really smart people have figured out good general ways to do some surprisingly hard things very efficiently and often very beautifully (don't believe me? look up a visualization of Dijkstra's algorithm sometime).